DylanParenzee/learn_journ/README.md

 Functions seem to be excepctionally common in writing code, the concept is not too hard to grasp although I can see how in depth they can be.
 Super useful, definetly one of the things to understand with solid depth and confidence.

+<b>Saturday 4.12.21:</b>
+Today I learned and continued practicing functions, I practiced using Udemy's fuction practice exercises, having a little trouble with getting the syntax spot on first time when saving loops or if/else statements to functions.
+I find myself not trusting myself to have properly understood but figuring out the error is just a misspelled declaration or braces/parenthesis missing.
+Learning to trust myself, lots of practice coming up.